emilianvrd/Maneuvers/Fantasy maneuvers/Species.md

 You are naturally good at improvising when the situation requiers it.
 Three times per day when you make a Skill check with a Skill that you do not have proficiency in, you can add your proficiency bonus to it.

 **War-born**
 You were born during a war or your life has been greatly defines by it, forcing you to take up arms.
 You become proficent in three Martial weapons of your choice.
+If you already were proficient in every Martial weapon of your choice, you become proficient in an Advanced weapon of your choice and gains access to it if it is uncommon.

 ## Kobold
 *Every kobold knows that their slight frame belies true, mighty draconic power.
 They are ingenious crafters and devoted allies within their warrens, but those who trespass into their territory find them to be inspired skirmishers, especially when they have the backing of a draconic sorcerer or true dragon overlord.
 However, these reptilian opportunists prove happy to cooperate with other humanoids when it’s to their benefit, combining caution and cunning to make their fortunes in the wider world.*